 Benefits from the new ferries will cascade throughout the system as older vessels are replaced.
 Building new ferries provides the opportunity to:

-- Increase passenger comfort with better heating and ventilation, more internal seating and flexible seating configurations.
+- Increased passenger comfort with better heating and ventilation, more internal seating and flexible seating configurations.

-- Minimize environmental impact with cleaner burning engines, low-emissions fuels, reduced risk of fuel spills, a hull design that reduces wake, and quieter machinery.
+- Reduced environmental impact cleaner burning engines, low-emissions fuels, reduced risk of fuel spills, a hull design that reduces wake, and quieter machinery.